Equal Opportunities Policy

 Victimisation

-Victimisation occurs where one person subjects another person to detriment because they have raised a complaint about discrimination or have otherwise exercised their right not to be discriminated against.
+Victimisation occurs when one person subjects another person to a detriment because they have raised a complaint about discrimination or have otherwise exercised their right not to be discriminated against.
 Specifically, this would include a situation where the victim is subjected to a detriment because they have:

 - brought proceedings under the Equality Act 2010; or